-Unconditional election or predestination teaches that before the world was created, God predestined some people to be saved (the elect) and the rest to be lost.
+Predestination or unconditional election teaches that before the world was created, God predestined some people to be saved (the elect) and the rest to be lost.
 In the doctrine of unconditional election, human choice has no role to play in a person’s salvation.

 God has an all-knowing nature.
 He knows whether a person is going to be saved or lost, but this knowledge does not take away the person’s free choice.
 Joshua told the Israelites to “choose for yourselves this day whom you will serve” (Joshua 24:15).
-The story of the fall of humanity shows the high regard that God gave to Adam and Eve when He let them choose whether to obey or disobey Him.
-Freedom of choice had a very high cost on the Godhead-the death of Jesus Christ on the cross to save humanity (John 3:16).
+The story of the fall of humanity shows the high regard that God gave to Adam and Eve when He let them choose whether to obey or disobey Him, even though, freedom of choice had a very high cost on the Godhead-the death of Jesus Christ on the cross to save humanity (John 3:16).

 In His service,